Managing video windows

 }

-For a full list of the windows properties that can be set, see the Screen property types section in the Screen API reference.
+For a full list of the windows properties that can be set, refer to the Screen property types section in the Screen API reference.